CSCI265MacroHard/CSCI265/Documentation/design.md

 - The Arcade Scene
 - The Player Scene
 - NPC Template Scene
-- Arcade Template Scene
+- Arcade Game Template Scene
+- Ticket Shop Scene
 - Premade NPC Scenes
 - Premade Arcade Machine Scenes
-- Builtin Game Scenes
+- Built-in Game Scenes
+- Externally Stored Arcade Games

 (talk about how all these scenes are connected but each will have it's own chapter as well)